All Episodes

 They don't see that the tradition of marriage defined from the first days of humanity to present is being blown to smithereens, and they don't see the problems inherent with that.

-They see expansion of liberty and freedom.
+They see expansion of liberty and freedom and so forth.

-And they call that uh conservatism.
+And they call that conservatism.

-And in this way, you know, the left is slowly sneakily suborning them, if you ask me.
+And in this way, you know, the left is slowly, sneakily suborning them, if you ask me.

-Now back to this story from the Fox Bidness website by Adam Shapiro, millennials more miserable than ever before.
+Now, back to this story from the Fox Biden's website by Adam Shapiro.

-Oh, yeah, yeah, it's a good point.
+Oh, yeah, it's a good point.

-Pardon me, one more interruption.
+One more interruption.

 The reason I said for those of you conservatives who do not have millennial kids, because conservative adults who have millennial kids tend to agree with their millennial kids, I have found.